• Skip to primary navigation

 How to Make This Paleo Pizza Crust Recipe:

-Bake at 350 for 25 minutes on a stainless steel baking sheet.
-When the crust is done you can top with your topping and cook until warm – roughly 10 minutes more at 350.
+Bake the crust at 350°F for 25 minutes on a stainless steel baking sheet.
+When the crust is done, you can top it with your toppings and cook until warm – roughly 10 minutes more at 350°F.

 Notes and Common Questions

-First, make sure you are mixing together the ingredients when the flour is very warm.
-Next, you and try to put it in a food processor or kitchen stand mixer to beat the dough together.
+If you’re having trouble getting the pizza dough to come together, try mixing the ingredients together when the flour is very warm.
+Alternatively, you can try using a food processor or kitchen stand mixer to beat the dough together.

-Yes you can.
-Just keep an eye on the crust as it will cook faster.
+If you’d like to bake this pizza on a pizza stone, you can do so, but keep an eye on the crust as it may cook faster.

 Did you make and love this recipe?
 Give your review below and make sure you share your creations by tagging me on Instagram!